- May 2017 The Washington Post, “I won the Doctor Lottery – but only after some bad encounters.”

 - Interview with Donna on Richmond Times-Dispatch.

-- Interview with Donna on the podcast, Conversations in Care.
+- Podcast interview, Conversations in Care.

-- Interview on the Irene Lyons Podcast.
+- Podcast interview, Irene Lyons Podcast.

 Praise & Reviews